 Each person has a different relationship with substances like alcohol and other drugs, and people use substances for different reasons.
 What’s beneficial for some may cause problems for others, or for the same person in different situations.

 To learn more about substance use, check out Understanding Substance Use: A health promotion perspective.

 To help you think about your relationship with substance, You and Substance Use: Stuff to think about...and ways to make changes is a great workbook.
 Another series, Making Healthier Choices about Substance Use: Tips for cutting back or quitting, has a lot of useful tips and resources if you want to change the way you use alcohol, marijuana, medications, methamphetamine, and tobacco.

 If you or someone you care about needs more help, contact the Alcohol and Drug Information Referral Service to find support in your area.
 To get help anywhere in BC, call 1-800-663-1441.
 In Greater Vancouver, call 604-660-9382.

-To learn more about substance use, visit the Centre for Addictions Research of BC.
+To learn more about substance use, visit the Canadian Institute for Substance Use Research.